 One important innovation area is Sustainability.
 I am actively doing research myself in this area and have published many papers and given numerous talks on sustainability.
 At the ACS national meeting in August 2020, I organized a SCHB symposium on “Sustainable Green Chemistry: Bench to Market”, with the goal of promoting sustainability and showcasing successful product development in the chemical and polymer business sectors.
 At the ACS national meeting in April 2021, I co-organized a Presidential/AGFD symposium on “Sustainability: Advances and Applications,” with an emphasis on food, agriculture, and biobased materials.
 In 2022, I co-organized an ENVR symposium on “Innovative Materials and Techniques for Environmental Sustainability” at ACS national meeting in March 2022, a POLY symposium on “Green Polymer Chemistry and Sustainability” at ACS national meeting in August 2022, and a “Sustainable Green Chemistry” symposium at the SERMACS meeting in Puerto Rico in October 2022.
 In addition, I co-edited a two-volume book on “Green Polymer Chemistry and Sustainability” with Rich Gross, which was published by ACS Books in December 2020.
 I also wrote two C&EN Comment articles on Sustainability (2/10/2020; 3/15/2021) and an article in the ACS Industry Matters newsletter on 11/4/2021.

 Industrial Engagement and Entrepreneurship.
 In order to innovate and bring discoveries to the marketplace, we need industrial involvement and entrepreneurship (ACS Industry Matters Newsletter, 6/30/2022).
 In an effort to promote entrepreneurship, I collaborated with SCHB, BMGT and ACS staff to organize two successful ACS webinars in 2020 (Business Plan and Funding).
 In 2021, working with the same collaborators, we organized three more ACS webinars on “Sole Proprietorship to Incorporation”, “Intellectual Property”, and “Organizing the Company.”
 In 2022 we continued this webinar series with more webinars on “The Role of Technology Transfer”, “How to set up Equity and Security Structures”, and “How to set up Essential Business Contracts.”
 In another collaborative effort, we organized a presidential symposium in Fall 2021 on “Innovation, Entrepreneurship, and Collaborations”, where we assembled 45 speakers from industry, academia, and government, covering talks on corporate highlights, business success factors, funding, government agencies, and other topics.
-Through these means, we hope to enhance the collaborations among academia, industry, and government labs, and increase the probability of success for entrepreneurs and corporate managers.
-We also hope to stimulate increased industrial interest in ACS and further involvement of industrial and business members.
+Through these means, we hoped to enhance the collaborations among academia, industry, and government labs, and increase the probability of success for entrepreneurs and corporate managers.
+We also hoped to stimulate increased industrial interest in ACS and further involvement of industrial and business members.

 During the August 2021 ACS Council meeting, I solicited input from ACS Councilors on industrial engagement and support of start-ups from academic inventors.
 In a C&EN Comment on 8/30/2021, I wrote about entrepreneurship, industrial engagement and membership and got good feedbacks from several ACS members.
 The various input and suggestions were compiled and prioritized by a Presidential-Staff working group.
 The information gathered was transferred in April 2022 to the Industry Member Task Force, which was initiated by the Professional and Member Relations Committee (P&MR) of the ACS Board of Directors, with Christina Bodurow as chair.
 (I also served as a Task Force member.)
 At the recommendation of this Task Force, a P&MR Industry Advisory Board was initiated in December 2022 for follow-up and further actions.